Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/README.md

 # Azure Notification Hubs SDK for JavaScript

-Azure Notification Hubs provide a scaled-out push engine that enables you to send notifications to any platform (Apple, Amazon Kindle, Android, Baidu, Xiaomi, Web, Windows, etc.) from any back-end (cloud or on-premises).
+Azure Notification Hubs provide a scaled-out push engine that enables you to send notifications to any platform (Apple, Amazon Kindle, Firebase, Baidu, Xiaomi, Web, Windows, etc.) from any back-end (cloud or on-premises).
 Notification Hubs works well for both enterprise and consumer scenarios.
 Here are a few example scenarios:

 - Send breaking news notifications to millions with low latency.
 - Send location-based coupons to interested user segments.